Singularity categories of deformations of Kleinian singularities: A noncommutative geometric McKay correspondence

-This allows us to prove a preliminary version of Theorem \ref{introthm2} from the introduction:
+(note that this sum has finitely many terms since $S$ is nonsingular).\\ We are now in a position to prove a preliminary version of Theorem \ref{introthm2}:

 \begin{thm} Let $\widetilde{Q}$ be an extended Dynkin quiver with $n+1$ vertices, and let $\lambda = \varepsilon_0$.
-Let $\mu = \rho(\lambda)$, where $\rho$ is any composition of dual reflections, so that $\Pi^\mu$ is a noncommutative resolution of $\mathcal{O}^\lambda$.
-Then $\Pi^\mu$ has precisely $n$ finite-dimensional simple modules $S_i$ up to isomorphism, and with a suitable indexing of them, the intersection matrix $\Gamma$ with entries $\Gamma_{ij} = S_i \bullet S_j$ is equal to $(-1)$ times $C$, where $C$ is the Cartan matrix of Dynkin type corresponding to $Q$. \end{thm} \begin{proof} The discussion preceding Lemma \ref{neighbourslem} shows that $\Pi^\mu$ has $n$ finite-dimensional simple modules $S_i$ up to isomorphism, so it remains to prove the result on the intersection multiplicities. \\ Since Morita equivalence preserves dimensions of Hom and Ext groups, we are able to calculate the intersection numbers of the finite-dimensional $\Pi^\mu$-modules by doing the calculations in $\Pi^\lambda$ instead.
+Let $\mu = \rho(\lambda)$, where $\rho$ is any composition of dual reflections, so that $\Pi^\mu$ is a NQCR of $\mathcal{O}^\lambda$.
+Then $\Pi^\mu$ has precisely $n$ finite-dimensional simple modules $S_i$ up to isomorphism, and with a suitable indexing of them, the intersection matrix $\Gamma$ with entries $\Gamma_{ij} = S_i \bullet S_j$ is $-C$, where $C$ is the Cartan matrix corresponding to $Q$. \end{thm} \begin{proof} The discussion after Corollary \ref{resolutioncor} shows that $\Pi^\mu$ has $n$ finite-dimensional simple modules $S_i$ up to isomorphism, so it remains to prove the result on the intersection multiplicities. \\ Since Morita equivalence preserves dimensions of Hom and Ext groups, we are able to calculate the intersection numbers of the finite-dimensional $\Pi^\mu$-modules by performing the calculations over $\Pi^\lambda$ instead.
 Identifying $\Pi^\lambda$-modules with representations of $\overline{\widetilde{Q}}$ which satisfy the relations coming from $\Pi^\lambda$, \cite[Lemma 7.2 (6), Theorem 7.4]{cbh} tells us that the dimension vector of $S_i$ is $\varepsilon_i \in \mathbb{N}^{n+1}$.
 It follows that